 Years ago, I spent far too much time researching how to be more productive.
-So much, that I was practically addicted to information about productivity.
 I devoured highly-respected books on the subject, bought magazines filled with articles about “having it all,” and frequented some blogs and websites focused on teaching people to do more in less time.

 I read them hoping to find the key to getting my home perfectly clean and flawlessly organized, then keeping it that way effortlessly.